fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 ### Remove hard-coding

-Hard-coded values are always bad practice - be it a password in your script connecting to databases, or an unchangable IP address; so we will eliminate these by replacing the potential variables in the `main.tf` with variables in the `variables.tf`.
+Hard-coded values are always bad practice :imp: - be it a password in your script connecting to databases, or an unchangable IP address; so we will eliminate these by replacing the potential variables in the `main.tf` with variables in the `variables.tf`.
 I show an example for this, explain how it is done, and then I should you the end result - you can edit this on your own time, as the process in-beteen is just "rinse-and-repeat".

 Lets take a look at this part of the code: